savannahmarshall/Challenge-01-HTML-CSS-and-Git/README.md

 My original commits I made in git bash are in the 02 Challenge folder.
 I had to copy over my index.html code and style css because I was having issues with deployment and only my README was showing.

-The link to the project is here: https://savannahmarshall.github.io/Horiseon-Website-Rework/
+The link to this project is here: https://savannahmarshall.github.io/Horiseon-Website-Rework/

 ![alt text](https://github.com/savannahmarshall/Horiseon-Website-Rework/blob/main/Challenge-1%20Screenshot.png)